top of page

 If you are planning to potty-train your bunny, but want a versatile area you can have in the house or outside, as well as protecting your bunny from predators, this cage might be a great option for you.

 Sometimes people prefer a cage and then they will put a playpen around the cage.
+If you opt for this one, the 24.5" high option will be better.
+Bunnies can jump high.
+We do think the 30" is even better though (see previous cage idea).

 Others prefer an indoor hutch-type system.